 Presence-Biomedical Ontology Fellow - applications open

-Presence. is lead by Dr. Abraham Verghese and champions the human experience in medicine.
-One of our key initiatives is to reduce medical errors (ones that are not addressed by QI foci, but are due to the lack of necessary and appropriate human interaction) by harnessing technology for the human experience in medicine.
-More about Presence -http://med.stanford.edu/presence.html
+Presence, led by Dr. Abraham Verghese and Sonoo Thadaney, champions the human experience in medicine.
+One of our key initiatives is to reduce medical errors those not addressed by QI foci, but due to the lack of necessary and appropriate human interaction) by harnessing technology for the human experience in medicine.
+More about Presence

-Dr. Mark Musen studies the development of semantic technology for use in biomedicine and leads the National Center for Biomedical Ontology (http://www.bioontology.org/).
+Dr. Mark Musen studies the development of semantic technology for use in biomedicine and leads the National Center for Biomedical Ontology.
 Workers in biomedicine create ontologies to model the entities and the relationships among entities in a given discipline.
-By creating an ontology, developers can clarify the essential features of some area of endeavor and they can provide a coherent means of talking about it and studying it.
+By creating an ontology, developers can clarify the essential features of some area of endeavor and provide a coherent means of talking about it and studying it.

-The Presence-Biomedical Ontology Fellow would work under the guidance of Drs.
+The Presence-Biomedical Ontology Fellow will work under the guidance of Drs.
 Musen and Verghese to research and define a framework for the ontology of the psycho-social aspects of healthcare and disease prevention.
-In essence, the accuracy with which we measure, trend, and record body chemistry (serum sodium, for example) is not matched by anything beginning to resemble that accuracy when it comes to understanding and gathering data on questions such as: Who is this person?
+In essence, the accuracy with which we measure, trend, and record body chemistry (serum sodium, for example) is not matched by anything that begins to resemble that accuracy when it comes to understanding and gathering data on questions such as: Who is this person?
 What is their social capital?
-What are their values and beliefs?
-(Something readily captured in Facebook but not in the EHR.)
+What are their values and beliefs (infomation readily captured on social media but not in the EHR.)
 What was the nature of the exchange in their first interview with the physician?
 What roles did each take on?
 Were those roles useful?
-Was the physician role therapeutic or reactionary?
-What is the nature of the patient’s body type?
-What signs of disease does it actually show?
-(As opposed to what was ticked on drop down boxes.)
+Was the physician role therapeutic or reactive?
+What is the nature of the patient’s body type?- What signs of disease does it actually show?
+(As opposed to: what was ticked on the drop-down boxes.)
 How accurate and skilled was the physical exam?
-(The “data on the data” to quote Dr. Musen?)
+(The “data on the data” to quote Dr. Musen.)

 We would like to eventually apply this ontology for precision health, medical diagnosis, intervention, disease prevention, and disease management.